Chudry/Xerror/README.md

       2. celery -A xerror worker -l info </br>
  5. start msfrpc server for metasploit </br>
       msfrpcd -P 123 -S -a 127.0.0.1</br>
- 6. start openvas server for default set OMP server credientials to admin@admin 127.0.0.1 9392 </br>
+ 6. start openvas server and set OMP server credientials to admin@admin 127.0.0.1 9392 </br>

  You are goog to go </br>